INTRODUCING THE VIRUNGA POWER TEAM.

-Samuel Mwangi is a Development Manager for Virunga Power.
+Samuel Mwangi is a Senior Development Manager for Virunga Power.
 He is responsible for evaluating the technical viability of projects, overseeing construction and community outreach.

 Sammy has a broad energy development background, previously working as an electrical engineer with SMEC International, an Australian based infrastructure consulting firm.
 While at SMEC, Sammy worked as a project supervisor on a 430km high voltage Transmission Line for KETRACO with multiple substations.
 Prior to that, Sammy worked as a Project Manager at Energycom Enterprises gaining experience in multiple renewable energy technologies.

 Sammy graduated with a BSc in Energy Engineering from Kenyatta University in Nairobi, Kenya.
 Sammy speaks fluent English, Swahili and Kikuyu.

 Brian Mwanjila is a Projects Coordinator for Virunga Power.
 He is responsible for coordinating development and partnership activities, including legal, structural and stakeholder contracts & relationships.

 Brian has enjoyed an extensive career with multiple multinational corporations in a legal capacity in Kenya most recently in private sector development and strategy/policy development.
 Concurrent with his work at Virunga Power, Brian is a Business Environment Reform Specialist with the International Finance Corporation (IFC), a member of the World Bank Group where he was extensively involved in the design of various regulatory reforms that have led to Kenya being ranked top ten reformers according to the World Bank Group’s Doing Business report.
 Among these reforms is that he was also charged with a key role in structuring and implementing of the e-construction permit systems in Kiambu and Nairobi Counties.
 Prior to that, Brian worked with the IFC on the East African Community Investment Climate Program where he played an instrumental role in coming up with the first scorecard that measured East African Community Partner States compliance in implementing the Common Market Protocol.
 In addition, Brian gained significant experience in the private sector working in the legal & compliance departments at Ecobank & Safaricom and in commercial litigation in the law firm of Raffman, Dhanji, Elms & Virdee Advocates.